openAgile/CommitStream.Web.Tests/src/tests/performance/README.md

  This will build the url accordingly.

+WIP
  There is another case where the same princple of explicitly overloading the function but there is another trick that required to use the same function.
 The script query-real-instance-v1-cs-test.sh requires that we use the same queryInstance() but we also have to confirm that the URL is changed to point to v1-cs-test.
 This script will not run unless the user runs with yet another argument to allow to switch of the CS_ROOT_URL to point to v1-cs-test.

  ./runner.sh 1 "./query-real-instance-v1-cs-test.sh 1" real "pSwitchRoot v1-cs-test"

+Q&A

+1) Q: How do I run post-bitbucket-pull-request-v1-cs-test.sh?
+   A: This is a test that specifically uses the v1-cs-test Commitstream instance as the target instance.
+      This is the default instance value for the CS_ROOT_URL environment variable.
+So technically you get the same results when you run post-bitbucket-pull-request.